American Equatorial Islands Colonization Project: History

 William T. Miller, Superintendent of Airways at the Department of Commerce, was appointed to lead the project.
 He traveled to Hawaii in February 1935, met with Albert F. Judd, Trustee of Kamehameha Schools and the Bishop Museum, and agreed that recent graduates and students of the Kamehameha School for Boys would make ideal colonists for the project.

-Multiple federal agencies vied for the right to administer the colonization project, including the Department of Commerce, the Department of the Interior, and the Navy Department, but jurisdiction was ultimately granted to the Department of the Interior.
+Multiple federal agencies vied for the right to administer the colonization project, including the Department of Commerce, the Department of the Interior, and the Department of the Navy.
+However, jurisdiction was ultimately granted to the Department of the Interior.

 During the seven years of colonization, more than 130 young men participated in the project, the majority of whom were Hawaiian.
 In 1940, when the issue of discontinuing the colonization project was raised, the Navy acknowledged that the islands were "probably worthless to commercial aviation" but advocated for "continued occupation" because the islands could serve as "bases from a military standpoint."

-Although the interests that "justified" continued occupation of the islands were military, the colonists were never informed of the true nature of the project, nor were the colonists provided with weapons or any other means of self-defense.